e-b-m/abortionisnormal/README.md

 ### Mapbox style

-The map tiles now pull from a custom Mapbox style.
+The map tiles default to the Carto Voyager basemap, but you can override them with any XYZ tile source.

-1. Create a Mapbox access token (token must allow access to styles).
+1. For Mapbox, create a token and set `NEXT_PUBLIC_MAPBOX_TOKEN` **or** set `NEXT_PUBLIC_TILE_URL` / `NEXT_PUBLIC_TILE_ATTRIBUTION` to point to any custom provider.
-2. Add `NEXT_PUBLIC_MAPBOX_TOKEN` to `.env.local`.
+2. Restart `npm run dev` whenever you change `.env.local`.
-3. If you want to swap styles, update the style URL inside `components/LeafletMap.tsx`.
+3. The app will automatically use your custom tile URL; otherwise it falls back to Carto Voyager.

 ## Learn More